Helping you develop your legal project management and legal process improvement capability.

 My professional journey

 I am a solicitor by training, with postgraduate qualifications in law, computing and project management.
-I am a Legal Project Practitioner (LPP) and a founder member of the International Institute for Legal Project Management (IILPM).
+I am a Legal Project Professional (LPP) and a founder member of the International Institute for Legal Project Management (IILPM).
 I am also qualified in the Prince II project management methodology (practitioner level) and I am a full member of the Association for Project Management (APM) and the Project Management Institute (PMI).

 I have a record of successful project delivery in all kinds of legal environments: solicitors firms (Pinsent Masons, Berrymans Lace Mawer), academia (School of Law, King’s College London) and legal software development organisations.
 I enjoyed working as a Strategic Project Manager at Axxia / LexisNexis for more than 10 years.